-- 1. Remove the cap, rotor and aluminum spacer.
-Remove the two Allen head screws that hold the advance canister (Figure 11). - 2.
-Remove the snap ring that holds the magnetic pickup assembly in place. - 3.
-Gently lift up on the mag pickup plate and slide the vacuum canister out. - 4.
+- 1. Remove the two Allen head screws that hold the advance canister (Figure 14). - 2.
+Remove the snap ring that holds the magnetic pickup assembly in place.
+This is easy to do with a set of snap ring pliers by straddling one of the reluctor paddles. - Gently lift up on the mag pickup plate and slide the vacuum canister out. - 4.
 Install the Lockout Plate in place of the canister.
 Install the two retaining screws. - 5.
-Install the supplied screw and washer through the Lockout and tighten. - 6.
-It is important to make sure the pickup plate is parallel with the housing of the distributor (Figure 12).
+Install the supplied screw and washer through the Lockout and tighten.
+It is important to make sure the pickup plate is parallel with the housing of the distributor (Figure 15).
 If it is cocked or slanted, the paddles of the reluctor may contact the pickup.
 Check the clearance by rotating the distributor shaft.
 If necessary, use the supplied shims under the Lockout hold-down to correctly position the pickup plate.